hadetan/Giknew/story.md

 | Context Thread | A chain of messages linked by reply in Telegram |
 | Thinking Mode | Higher reasoning model selection (LongCat-Flash-Thinking) |
 | Fresh Slice | Live GitHub snapshot acquired at question time |

----
-*End of Story – This document is authoritative for Phase 1.*